Skip to main content

 Summer 1 Summer 2

-They Made a Difference Life in Kenya
+People who Made a Difference Life in Kenya

 All Year 2 subjects Next Year 2 Subject - Maths